SafialIslam302/Automating-Investigations-of-Reproducibility/README.md

 ### Betreuer
   Jan Bernoth
 ## How to Run the Code
 To run the code, you must install Anaconda, Python, and PyCharm.
+Additionally, as the platform checks papers for Matlab and RStudio, so install them as well.

+Download the folder <b>Automated_Reproducibility</b> and import it into the PyCharm.

 Here is a "requirements.txt" file, run the file using the "pip install -r requirements.txt" command.

-python.exe -m pip install --upgrade pip

-When importing the project in PyCharm and then in the command line run the command `python manage.py runserver`.
+Then in the command line run the command `python manage.py runserver`.
 You can clear the cache using the command `python manage.py clearcache`

 ## Folder Description
 - `static` includes the CSS file and the picture used in the platform.
-- `multifileupload` all the settings and URLs in the project.
+- `autoreproducibility` all the settings and URLs in the project.
 - `myapp` all the main files including the html file.
 ## File Description
 - `views.py` main file where all the variables and tasks are done.